sapid/FactorioScenarioMultiplayerSpawn/README.md

 Download the zip.

-Place it in your Factorio/scenarios/... folder.
+Windows: Place it in your %appdata%\Factorio\mods folder.

-It should look something like this (for my windows steam install location):

-C:\Users\user\AppData\Roaming\Factorio\scenarios\FactorioScenarioMultiplayerSpawn\control.lua

 ### STEP 2

-Go into config.lua and edit the strings to add your own server messages.

-Rename the "FactorioScenarioMultiplayerSpawn" folder to something shorter and more convenient (optional).
+Open the game and edit the configuration via Options > Mods

 ### STEP 3

-Generate a new map, use that save file to host if you want to.
+Generate a new map; use that save file to host if you want to.

 ## Configuration

+Configuration is accessible via Options > Mods.

 Look in config.lua for some controls over the different modules.